oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 ### 2. Override the `run()` method to operate on `self.pipeline`

 As illustrated in the Architecture section, jobs are organized by `Pipeline`s, `PTransform`s, and `PCollection`s.
+Jobs that inherit from `JobBase` are constructed with a `Pipeline` object already accessible via `self.pipeline`.
+When we write our jobs, we will build them off of `self.pipeline`.

+`Pipeline`s are special `PValue`s that represent the entrypoint of a job. `PTransform`s that operate on `Pipeline` are generally "producers"; that is to say, operations that produce intial `PCollection`s to work off of.

-Thus, when writing your job, **you must build _off_ of your pipeline** in order to construct the DAG.
-We can represent this by adding a special `Pipeline` node signifying the _true_ beginning of the DAG:
+We can represent this in our DAG by adding a special `Pipeline` node.

       ____________
      /           /\